 During the exam periods, if you find the area you are working in is getting too noisy or you would like some help get in touch with us by text on 02033222298.

-If you are going home during the holidays you may be able to make use of other academic and public libraries.
+If you are going home during vacation periods you may be able to make use of other academic and public libraries.

 Brunel University students and staff can use other libraries for reference, to borrow books, or as an alternative place to work or study.
 SCONUL Access is an access scheme, granting reference and/or borrowing privileges to library users working or studying at participating higher education libraries in the UK and Ireland.
 The level of access you get depends on whether you are a member of staff, or what type of student you are.
 You can apply for SCONUL Access online before the end of term.